-NEXT WAVE is a full-time course based in Berlin at the Deutsche Film- und Fernsehakademie Berlin (DFFB) from October through June, with visits to partner film schools and festivals.
-Participants must be available and present full-time throughout the programme.
+NEXT WAVE is a post-graduate course at the Deutsche Film- und Fernsehakademie Berlin (DFFB), running from October through June, featuring visits to partner film schools and festivals.
+Participants must be available and present (onsite or online, depending on the general public health situation) throughout the programme.

 NEXT WAVE will take on up to 15 European participants (in exceptional cases up to three applicants from non-European countries will be accepted).